 How to get Positive Pay

-We’ll start getting to know your business goals and needs with this simple form, and a Treasury Management pro (like Tam) will follow up with solutions that work for you.
+We’ll start getting to know your business goals and needs with this simple form, and a Treasury Management pro (like Michaela) will follow up with solutions that work for you.

 Frequently Asked Questions

 Great question!
 At UBT, we’re doing all we can to keep your data safe, but you can do a lot on your own keep your account information secure.
 Here are ways to protect yourself against cybercrimes and fraud.

 - Make sure your password is strong with a combination of words, numbers, and symbols that is easy to remember but hard to guess.
 Using a unique username and password (not just a strong password) for your banking account is critical security and best practice.

 - Be leery of emails you weren’t expecting even if they appear to come from someone you know, and never open attachments or click on hyperlinks in these emails.